angzhenma/issho/README.md

-# Issho - Flutter Project
+# Issho - Final Year Project

 - Issho is a Flutter-based mobile application developed by Ibrahim Azaan Mauroof (TP070788) from intake APD3F2411SE (Software Engineering) to facilitate and encourage more physical events and make meaningful and productive social connections.